computablee/DotMP/README.md

 ```sh
 make
 ```
-This command will build the main library, all tests, all examples, and the documentation into their respective directories, but will not run any tests.
+This command will build the main library, all tests, examples, benchmarks, and the documentation into their respective directories, but will not run any tests.

 To build only the main library, run the following command:
 ```sh